Michaël Youn: Life and career

 Youn was born Michaël Benayoun in Suresnes, France, to a family of Hungarian, Italian, Moroccan-Jewish, and Algerian-Jewish descent.

 After his education as an announcer and theater actor, Youn joined the Paris radio station Skyrock in 1998.
 There, he made sketches and further entertainment during the morning show.

 The popularity and success of Michael Youn, at the most important French private broadcast station brought Youn to the attention of French TV executives.
 In July 2000, he was hired for the new morning show "Morning Live" shown on M6.
 With Vincent Desagnat and Benjamin Morgaine, Youn did the entertainment part of the show.
 Like their sketches and public events (e.g. foam bath in a Paris fountain, and waking random Parisians up shooting the slogan of the show at them), their parodies were particularly successful.
 In particular, they parodied the music scene of Jean-Michel Jarre, casting-popstars, the Grand Prix and French rappers.

-The success of "Morning Live" was mainly due to Youn and his colleagues – when they left the show, it remained on the air for just one more year.

 After leaving "Morning Live" in 2002, Youn, Desagnat and Morgaine have focused on their music parodies: The three sailors "Piotr", "Olaff" and "Dvorjak" from the Eastern European "Slowakistan", the Bratisla Boys, appeared on the Western music market with their song "Stach Stach".
 The act became a big success and was number one on the French charts for ten weeks.
 On a 2004 list of the all-time best selling CDs in France, "Stach Stach" was listed number 30.
 The success even spread beyond the French border and reached Switzerland, where it was 2nd on the official charts.
 On 7 July 2002, the project was stopped by its makers.
 They claimed that the Bratisla Boys had vanished on the Dead Sea without a trace.